mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 a further 2 Psi points to increase the skill roll by +1.
-Multiple skills can be augmented simultaneously, as long as the psion has the Psi points to fund the operations; however, each additional operation being augmented imposes a –1 DM to the integrated psion’s Ship Integration roll.
+Multiple skills can be augmented simultaneously, as long as the psion has the Psi points to fund the operations; however, each additional operation being augmented imposes a –1 DM to the integrated psion's Ship Integration roll.

 Ship Integration, Psionic Strength, variable, –1 per additional augmented